marcoil/gottengeography/README.md

 * Read pre-existing geotags inside photo EXIF data using [pyexiv2](http://tilloy.net/dev/pyexiv2/) and display markers on the map indicating where those photos were taken.

-* Manually geotag images, using either of two methods: by clicking the 'apply' button, the selected photos are placed onto the center of the map, or by directly dragging map markers across the map, they will remember where you place them.
+* Manually geotag images, using either of two methods: by clicking the 'apply' button, the selected photos are placed onto the center of the map, or by drag & drop.
+Photos can be dragged in from the file browser, or dragged from the left pane onto the map, or dragged around the map once they're already on the map.
+Any way you do it, GottenGeography will record where the photos were dragged to and store that location into the photos.

 * Automatically geotag images using timestamp comparison between photos and GPX data, proportionally calculating photo coordinates that fall in-between gpx track points.
 No clicking necessary!
 Simply load a GPX file along with your images, and they will automatically be placed along the track based on their timestamp.